-Unlike a normal mortgage, a self build mortgage involves payments in stages.
+Unlike a normal mortgage with monthly repayments, a self build mortgage involves payments in stages.
 In addition to buying the land, the loan will cover different stages of the building process.

 There are two types of mortgages for this type of property, arrears and advance.
 An arrears self build mortgage involves making stage payments at the completion of each stage.
 This is usually suitable for people with enough cash flow to finance the building work before receiving the loan at each stage.
 Lenders may release a proportion of the costs at each stage and keep the rest until the project is done.

 On the other hand, an advance self build mortgage provides funds at the beginning of each building stage.
 This allows you to finance each phase of the process.